Read about skills required and career options after BCA & MCA, various employment opportunities in India after obtaining

-Aspirants of the field tend to do their Bachelors in Computer Applications (BCA) and then move ahead to do their Masters in the same field.
+A large number of aspirants looking for career options after BCA often finish off doing their Masters in the same field.
 BCA followed by an MBA or MCA is the common path for people interested in the field of Information Technology (IT).
 While BCA makes the base for a successful career in this field, MCA adds the specialised touch.
 In BCA, subjects related to basics of technological applications such as mathematics, database management system, business data processing, system analysis, statistic and optimisation technique etc are taught at an elementary level.

 Admission to both, BCA and MCA, can be obtained on the basis of entrance exams in most of the colleges in India.
 While having Mathematics as a subject in graduation or at the school level is a must, there are no other set eligibility criteria.
 Though having a science background helps in grasping the concepts faster.
 Being a technical field, a logical bent of mind along with adaptability to the working environment are some of the other pre-requisites in this field.

 There are a lot of employment opportunities in India for a person pursuing MCA or BCA.
-It is advisable to take work experience after doing BCA and then enroll for MCA as scope for a good position broadens if a person has relevant work experience along with the necessary skill sets.
+It is advisable to take work experience after doing BCA and then enrol for MCA as scope for a good position broadens if a person has relevant work experience along with the necessary skill sets.
 The courses focus on making the student familiar with technical languages at the bachelor’s level and taking a specialisation at the Master’s level.
 After pursuing the necessary educational qualification, a person can seek job opportunities in the field of software developer, web designer, systems management, etc.